EDON-501 Infant and Child Mental Health

 EDON-511 Harassment, Bullying and Cyber-Intimidation in Schools

-A self-paced or online course,designed to give you an understanding of the framework of and need for creating supportive learning environments for diverse learning populations.
+A self-paced or online course, designed to give you an understanding of the framework of and need for creating supportive learning environments for diverse learning populations.
 Harassment, Bullying & Cyber-Intimidation in Schools will discuss definitions and the personal, social, and legal ramifications associated with sexual harassment, bullying, and cyber-intimidation.
 The course will address what we know about these troubling areas.
 We will then explore preventative strategies as well as how school staff can address these issues when they occur.
-A clear understanding of what constitutes harassment and the harmful effects of harassment on people and institutions is essential to providing a safe and inclusive school environment for all. [ 3 credits ] NOTE: This course includes a final case study paper in addition to the assignments in the syllabus.
+A clear understanding of what constitutes harassment and the harmful effects of harassment on people and institutions is essential to providing a safe and inclusive school environment for all. [ Variable credit - 1-3 credits ]

 EDON-512 English Language learner: Methods and Materials